-If this the desired mode operation, can the simply ccurPMFC DIO Read Input Channel Registers() call with the set the dio_snapshot argument CCURPMFC_DIO_INPUT_OPERATION_SNAPSHOT.
+If this the desired mode operation, the simply the user ccurPMFC DIO Read Input Channel Registers() call with the dio snapshot argument set the to CCURPMFC_DIO_INPUT_OPERATION_SNAPSHOT.
 There is no need to issue the initial ccurPMFC DIO Set Input Snapshot() call.